keep-starknet-strange/abi-wan-kanabi/README.md

 ```

 Contributions on Abiwan are most welcome!
-If you are willing to contribute, please get in touch with one of the project lead or via the repositories [Discussions](https://github.com/keep-starknet-strange/abi-wan-kanabi/discussions/categories/general)
+If you are willing to contribute, please get in touch with one of the project leads or via the repositories [Discussions](https://github.com/keep-starknet-strange/abi-wan-kanabi/discussions/categories/general)

 ## Acknowledgements